 Brundel does perfect and tweak the idea and transports himself from one transporter to the other to prove it.
 However, a fly has entered the pod as well and so Brundel is transported but also combines with the molecular structure of the fly.

 He soon starts to transform and manifest his new Fly component.
 He becomes markedly stronger, starts craving sugar and starts to sprout thick hairs on his back.
 And that’s just the start.

 The Fly was a huge hit in 1986 and it’s great to see that after years of directing his body horror films, David Cronenberg’s reputation and body of work started to grow in prestige.
-Could someone as esoteric as Cronenberg ever make a film which would *shock horror* involve a huge studio and maybe even be a huge hit?
+Could someone as esoteric as Cronenberg ever make a film that would *shock horror* involve a huge studio and maybe even be a huge hit?
 The answer was Yes.
 20th Century Fox was behind The Fly along with Mel Brooks’ production company, Brooksfilm.
-And all of this happened without any kind of sell out or compromise.
-The Fly feels through and through like a Cronenberg film with it’s minutiae for procedure, science and what the stomach turning results are.
+And all of this happened without any kind of sell-out or compromise.
+The Fly feels through and through like a Cronenberg film with its minutiae for procedure, science and what the stomach-turning results are.
 And, boy, these sequences don’t disappoint.
 The bar-room arm wrestling scene is still as painful to watch as when I first saw this on VHS.

 The unexpected also happened- The Fly won an Oscar.
 It was for Best Make-Up and it was richly deserved.
 Jeff Goldblum’s transformation into part-man, part-fly is inspired, horrifying and extremely gross (perfect for a horror film).

 FBI criminal profiler Will Graham comes out of retirement to try to help apprehend a serial killer known as ‘The Tooth Fairy’.
 This involves meeting with one of his old nemeses, Dr Hannibal Lecktor who almost killed Graham.